 - Implementing research and development tax credits that spur growth in key technology sectors, including indefinite carry forward of research and development tax credits.

-- Expanding access to existing tax credits for gig and sharing economy participants, particularly for products and services aiming to address real-life challenges such as accessibility, inclusion, and congestion.
+- Expanding access to existing tax credits for gig and sharing economy participants, particularly for products and services aiming to address real-life challenges such as accessibility, inclusion, congestion, and the electrification of transportation.

 - Ensuring tax structures create a level-playing field for all product and service providers, both technology players as well as others, and do not disadvantage a specific subsector such as gig and sharing economy companies.